ajwheeler/Korg.jl/docs/src/install.md

     for details.

 ## 3. (Optional) setup `PyJulia`.
-If you would like to use Korg from Python, you can use [`PyJulia`](https://pyjulia.readthedocs.io/en/latest/index.html).
+We recommend using Korg from Julia, but if you would like to use Korg from Python, you can use [`PyJulia`](https://pyjulia.readthedocs.io/en/latest/index.html).
 Their documentation has [detailed installation notes](https://pyjulia.readthedocs.io/en/latest/installation.html), but here's the short version: